Khloe Kardashian Wants Tristan Thompson To Let Kris Jenner Manage His Money, Per ‘Radar’

-Khloe Kardashian reportedly wants her baby daddy, Tristan Thompson, to allow her mother, Kris Jenner, to manage his money due to his frivolous spending.
+Khloe Kardashian reportedly wants her boyfriend, Tristan Thompson, to allow her mother, Kris Jenner, to manage his money due to his frivolous spending.

 According to a Sept.
 13 report by Radar Online, Khloe Kardashian is worried about the amount of money that Tristan Thompson has been spending on lavish items such as cars and jewelry.
 Now, the Keeping Up With the Kardashians star allegedly wants Kris Jenner to take over and work her magic on the NBA star’s fiances.

 “Khloe wants Tristan to let Kris manage his money.
-She feels he’s spending way too much on jewelry, cars and stupid s–t,” an insider dished to the outlet, adding that Kardashian also believes that Thompson is giving his other baby mama, Jordan Craig, the mother of Tristan’s almost-2-year-old son, Prince, “way too much money.”
+She feels he’s spending way too much on jewelry, cars and stupid s**t,” an insider dished to the outlet, adding that Kardashian also believes that Thompson is giving his ex, Jordan Craig, the mother of Tristan’s almost-2-year-old son, Prince, “way too much money.”

 The source goes on to reveal that Tristan Thompson has no intention of allowing Khloe Kardashian and Kris Jenner to take over the management of his money.